Alabama AG taking over case of black man killed by police

 MONTGOMERY, Ala.
-(AP) — Alabama Attorney General Steve Marshall says he is taking over the investigation into the police killing of a black man inside the state’s largest shopping mall on Thanksgiving night.
+(AP) — The investigation of the fatal shooting of a black man by a police officer inside Alabama’s largest shopping mall is now in the hands of the state attorney general, he announced Thursday.

-Marshall made the announcement during a news conference in Montgomery on Thursday.
-He says his office will oversee the case to prevent any possible conflicts involving local officials.
+Alabama Attorney General Steve Marshall said at a news conference that his office will oversee the case to prevent the appearance of any possible conflicts involving local officials over the fatal shooting of Emantic “EJ” Bradford Jr., whose death on Thanksgiving night has led to nearly-daily protests.

-Near-daily protests have occurred since an officer shot and killed 21-year-old Emantic “EJ” Bradford Jr. in Hoover last month.
-Authorities say the officer mistook Bradford for the gunman in a shooting that happened moments earlier.
+The officer, whose name has not been released by authorities, mistook Bradford for the gunman in a shooting that happened moments earlier inside the Riverchase Galleria in the Birmingham suburb of Hoover, officials have said.

-Marshall says his office will oversee the probe into Bradford’s death, plus the case against the man ultimately arrested in the earlier shooting, which left another man wounded.
+The officer who shot Bradford was the charging officer in about 20 cases involving local prosecutors in Jefferson County, where the man was killed, according to Marshall.
+Jefferson County’s newly elected district attorney, Danny Carr, has “personal relationships” with some of the protesters calling for the officer to be prosecuted, Marshall said in a letter to Carr that was released by the attorney general’s office.

 Most Read Nation & World Stories